chavarera/PythonScript/Data_Structure_In_Python/Set/BasicOfSet.md

 setname1=set(elements)
 ```
 Example:
-You can not create a blank :black_square_button: set like this
+You can not create a blank set like this
 ```python
 blankset={}
 print(type(blankset))